 - Expand Sites and Select your target web application from the right tree navigation >> Click on the “Bindings…” link from the right-hand panel.
 On the Bindings dialog, click on Add…

 - In the Add Site Binding dialog, select HTTPS from the Type Dropdown, leave the IP address as All Unassigned, the Port should say 443.
 Enter the Hostname as intranet.crescent.com, Select the respective SSL certificate you already imported.
 Click on OK.

 Please note, if you do run Central Admin on more than one server, you’ll need to assign the SSL certificate to the web site on each machine.

 Step 2: Configure Alternate Access Mapping

 As a next step, You have to modify the default AAM to include the new HTTPS URL.
-E.g. from http://intranet.crescent.com to the https://intranet.crescent.com
+E.g., from https://intranet.crescent.com to the https://intranet.crescent.com

 - Go to: SharePoint 2016 Central Administration >> Click On Application Management